-- 1. Grasp the basics of Matrices and coordinate geometry including applied aspect for enhancing quantitative skills. - 2.
-Develop a wide-ranging application of the subject and enlarge the knowledge of matrices for solving linear homogeneous and as well as non-homogeneous system of equations. - 3.
-Equip themselves with necessary analytic and technical skills by applying the principles of geometry, also learns to solve a variety of practical problems in science and engineering. - 4.
-Acquire the standard concepts and tools at an intermediate to advance level of geometrical techniques that will serve towards taking more advance level course in mathematics.
+- 1. Grasp the basics of Matrices and coordinate geometry including applied aspect for enhancing quantitative skills and pursuing higher mathematics and research as well. - 2.
+Develop a wide-ranging application of the subject and enlarge the knowledge of matrices for solving linear homogeneous and non-homogeneous system of equations. - 3.
+Equip themselves with necessary analytic and technical skills by applying the principles of geometry. - 4.
+Acquire the standard concepts and tools at an intermediate to advance level of geometrical techniques.